 High blood pressure in pregnancy

-Seek medical attention urgently if you have high blood pressure in pregnancy along with a severe headache, blurred vision or sudden swelling of your hands, feet or face.
+Seek medical attention urgently or go to your local emergency department if you have symptoms such as a severe headache, blurred vision or sudden swelling of your hands, feet or face or pain under your ribcage.

-- High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby gets through the placenta, leading to complications.
+- High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby receives through the placenta and can lead to complications.

-- If you have high blood pressure in pregnancy, your doctor or midwife can advise you about lifestyle changes or medicines that can help.
+- If you have high blood pressure during pregnancy, your midwife or doctor can advise you about lifestyle changes or medicines that can help.

 What is blood pressure?

-Your blood pressure is a measure of how strongly your blood pushes against the walls of the blood vessels.
+Your blood pressure is a measure of how strongly your blood pushes against the walls of your blood vessels.

 It's normally recorded in 2 numbers: